 A contracted accompanist is available for Bachelor of Music in Performance degree in required recitals.
 The School of Music covers the cost of one hour-long dress rehearsal, and the recital itself.
 Students are responsible for compensation for additional rehearsals/lesson visits.

 If a student in a degree track other than performance elects to perform a half or full recital, it is the responsibility of the student to find and compensate an accompanist.
 Please check with your applied music instructor at the beginning of the term to make arrangements.

 Step 1: Three weeks or more prior to your recital, complete the required Student Recital Program Form.
 The School of Music Style Guide for Instrumental Recital Programs or School of Music Style Guide for Vocal Recital Programs must be followed when submitting recital information.

 Step 2: Save a copy of your Recital Program Form on your computer.

 Step 3: Send the Student Recital Program Form as an attachment to your teacher for his/her review and approval.
 Your teacher will forward this information to the Outreach and Events Coordinator, Pam Taylor.

 The Outreach and Events Coordinator is only responsible for the preparation and printing of program information received at least 15 days prior to the performance date.

 Students may create, print, and post recital posters or fliers at their own expense.
 Go to the university Events Calendar to include your recital.
 Select the “Submit an Event” button to enter your recital information.

 HOW DO I ARRANGE FOR A RECEPTION?

 If you choose to hold a reception after your recital, you will be responsible for all arrangements and costs.
-Contact the School of Music office to secure a room for your reception as soon as you have your performance date confirmed.
-Please note, no in-person receptions will be held in the School of Music lobby and a table will be set up for your use.
+Contact the School of Music office to confirm your reception as soon as you have your performance date scheduled.
+Receptions will be held in the School of Music lobby and a table will be set up for your use.